paleomedia/idleg_flask/README.md

-# idleg_flask
+# IDleg
+Being a spinoff of the #idleg Twitter hashtag, pronounced by some as Idle-G.

-# Interactive Portal to Idaho Legislature - Under Construction / In development, i.e. use at your own risk
+## Interactive Portal to Idaho Legislature - Under Construction
+### In development, i.e. use at your own risk

 This project is part of a master's degree in "Data Journalism" at Boise State University.
 I'm building an alternative legislative portal for the state of Idaho that: